Pui Pui Molcar: Merchandise

 in April 2022, that has compatibility with certain recently released Nendoroid figures.
 The show has also announced a collaboration with Bandai Namco Filmworks to promote the release of Mobile Suit Gundam: The Witch from Mercury, accompanied with an artwork by JNTHED.

 A virtual pet collaboration with Bandai's Tamagotchi, the "Pui Pui Molcartchi", was released in October 2021.

-Video Game
+Video game

 A party game titled Pui Pui Molcar: Let's Molcar Party was released by Bandai Namco Entertainment in December 2021 for the Nintendo Switch.

-Collaboration With Momoiro Clover Z

-On March 10, 2023, a music video was published on the MomocloChan Z YouTube Channel (Momoiro Clover Z's channel targeted towards younger audiences such as preschoolers) titled "Pui Pui はとまらない" (Hepburn: Pui Pui Wa Tomaranai, Pui Pui Won't Stop) in collaboration with Pui Pui Molcar.
-In the video, both the Idols and the Molcars are shown dancing about, with the Molcars even being featured in the song, adding squeaky sound effects to the beat.